W. Steve Albrecht

 W. Steve Albrecht is the Andersen Alumni Professor of Accountancy in the Marriott School of Management at Brigham Young University.
 Dr. Albrecht, a certified public accountant (CPA), certified internal auditor (CIA), and certified fraud examiner (CFE), came to BYU in 1977 after teaching at Stanford and at the University of Illinois.
 Earlier, he worked as a staff accountant for Deloitte & Touche.
 Until July 1, 2008, he was the associate dean of the Marriott School, a position he held for 10 years.
 For the previous nine years, Dr. Albrecht was director of the School of Accountancy at BYU.

-Dr. Albrecht has received numerous awards and honors, including BYU’s highest faculty honor, the Karl G. Maeser Distinguished Faculty Lecturer Award, for superior scholarship and teaching.
-He has also received the BYU School of Management’s Outstanding Faculty Award.
-He has been recognized by Beta Alpha Psi, the Federation of Schools of Accountancy, the Auditing Section of the American Accounting Association, the Utah Association of CPAs, and the AICPA as Educator of the Year.
+Dr. Albrecht has received numerous awards and honors, including BYU's highest faculty honor, the Karl G. Maeser Distinguished Faculty Lecturer Award, for superior scholarship and teaching.
+He has also received the BYU School of Management's Outstanding Faculty Award.
+He has been recognized by Beta Alpha Psi, the Federation of Schools of Accountancy, the Auditing Section of the American Accounting Association, the Utah Association of CPAs and the AICPA as Educator of the Year.
 He also received awards for outstanding teaching at Stanford University, the University of Illinois, and the University of Wisconsin.
-In 1997, 2001, 2002, 2003, and 2004, he was chosen as one of the 100 most influential accounting professionals in the United States by Accounting Today magazine.
+In 1997, 2001, 2002 and 2003, and 2004 he was chosen as one of the 100 most influential accounting professionals in the United States by Accounting Today magazine.
 In 1998, he received the Cressey Award from the Association of Certified Fraud Examiners, the highest award given for a lifetime of achievement in fraud detection and deterrence.
-In 2002, in honor of his contribution in fighting fraud, the Association of Certified Fraud Examiners named one of its headquarter buildings in Austin, Texas, after Dr. Albrecht.
-In 2001, in recognition of his contributions to BYU and to academia, an anonymous donor endowed the W. Steve Albrecht Professorship in Accounting and the LeAnn Albrecht Fellowship in Accounting.
+In 2002, in honor of his contribution in fighting fraud, the Association of Certified Fraud Examiners named one of its headquarter buildings in Austin, Texas after Dr. Albrecht.
+In 2001, in recognition of his contributions to BYU and to academia, an anonymous donor endowed the W. Steve Albrecht Professorship in Accounting and the LeAnn Albrecht fellowship in accounting.

-Dr. Albrecht has consulted with numerous organizations, including Fortune 500 companies, major financial institutions, the United Nations, and the FBI, and he has been an expert witness in over 35 major fraud cases.
-Dr. Albrecht is married to the former LeAnn Christiansen, and they have 6 children and 16 grandchildren.
+Dr. Albrecht has consulted with numerous organizations, including Fortune 500 companies, major financial institutions, the United Nations, FBI, and other organizations, and has been an expert witness in over 35 major fraud cases.
+Dr. Albrecht is married to the former LeAnn Christiansen and they have six children and twenty-two grandchildren.